kevin-kaixu/partnet-symh/README.md

 ### Explanation with an Example

-We use a chair as an example to illustrate how our data is organized.
+Let us use a chair as an example to illustrate how our data is organized.
 We first show a figure to illustrate how to represent a part-based model with a symmetry hierarchy.
 We then explain the details of data organization.

 #### 1. Symmetry hierarchy
 ![image](https://github.com/PeppaZhu/PartNet_Dataset/blob/master/pictures/picture15.png)
 ***Figure 1.
 A chair model is represented with a recursive symmetry hierarchy.***

 As shown in ***Figure 1***, a chair model is represented with a recursive symmetry hierarchy.
 Each leaf node represents a part.
 There are three types of nodes in the hierarchy: **Type 0 -- Leaf nodes** (e.g. *node 7*), **Type 1 -- Adjacency nodes** (e.g. *node 14*, indicating the proximity relations between two adjacent parts), and **Type 2 -- Symmetry nodes** (e.g. *node 9*, which represents either a reflectional or a rotational symmetry relations of multiple parts).
 A symmetry node stores the parameters (e.g., reflection axis) of the corresponding symmetry.
 Please refer to [Wang et al. 2011] and [Li et al. 2017] for more detailed definition of symmetry hierarchy.

+We ensure all shapes belonging to the same shape category share the same high-level structure of symmetry hierarchy.
+This means that those shapes have consistency in the top few levels of their symmetry hierarchies.
+These levels generally correspond to semantically meaningful major parts.
+For example, a chair model is composed of a seat, a back, a leg and an armrest, and the symmetry hierarchies are consistent at the level of these parts across all chairs.

 #### 2. Data organization